 Is it okay to put two, three, or even four different tires on your car or truck?

-Most people don’t realize how important tires are to the safety of their vehicle.
+Most people don’t realize how important tires are to the safety of their vehicles.
 That’s why we started this blog: to help educate everyone on why buying tires when you need them and from a tire retailer you can trust is so important.
 But let’s get at that answer now.

 The short answer is no, it’s not okay to put different tires on your vehicle.